pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 dependencies = ["numpy", "requests", "pandas", "pydantic"]
 ```

-Dependencies can, and usually should come with a **version specifier.**
+A dependency can be limited to specific versions using a **version specifier.**
-A plain dependency says that your package can work with any version of that dependent package.
+If the dependency has no version specifier after the dependency name, your package can use any version of the dependent package.
 Code changes over time, bugs are fixed, APIs change, and so it's good to be clear about which version of the dependency you wrote your code to be compatible with - a package you wrote this year probably isn't compatible with numpy v0.0.1!

 [Learn more about various ways to specify ranges of package versions here.](https://packaging.python.org/en/latest/specifications/version-specifiers/#id5)